Barbara P

 So now that you’ve understood what an introduction speech is, you may want to write one of your own.
 So what should you talk about?

-The following are some ideas to start an introduction speech for a presentation, meeting, or social gathering in an engaging way.
+The following are some sample introduction speech topics and ideas that can provide an engaging start to a presentation, meeting, or social gathering.

-• Personal Story: Share a brief personal story or an experience that has shaped you, introducing yourself on a deeper level.
+• Personal Story: Share a brief personal story or experience that has shaped you.

-• Professional Background: Introduce yourself by highlighting your professional background, including your career achievements and expertise.
+• Professional Background: Highlight your career achievements and expertise.

-• Hobby or Passion: Discuss a hobby or passion that you're enthusiastic about, offering insights into your interests and what drives you.
+• Hobby or Passion: Discuss a hobby or passion you're enthusiastic about.

-• Volunteer Work: Introduce yourself by discussing your involvement in volunteer work or community service, demonstrating your commitment to making a difference.
+• Volunteer Work: Talk about your involvement in volunteer work or community service.

-• Travel Adventures: Share anecdotes from your travel adventures, giving the audience a glimpse into your love for exploring new places and cultures.
+• Travel Adventures: Share anecdotes from your travel adventures.

-• Books or Literature: Provide an introduction related to a favorite book, author, or literary work, revealing your literary interests.
+• Books or Literature: Provide an introduction related to a favorite book, author, or literary work.

-• Achievements and Milestones: Highlight significant achievements and milestones in your life or career to introduce yourself with an impressive track record.
+• Achievements and Milestones: Highlight significant achievements and milestones in your life or career.

-• Cultural Heritage: Explore your cultural heritage and its influence on your identity, fostering a sense of cultural understanding.
+• Cultural Heritage: Explore your cultural heritage and its influence on your identity.

-• Social or Environmental Cause: Discuss your dedication to a particular social or environmental cause, inviting the audience to join you in your mission.
+• Social or Environmental Cause: Discuss your dedication to a particular social or environmental cause.

 You can deliver engaging speeches on all kinds of topics.
 Here is a list of entertaining speech topics to get inspiration.